Andre-lab/ZEAL_v1/docs/mkdocs/docs/index.md

 4. Double-click the `ZEAL_1.mlappinstall` executable and ZEAL will be installed as an app within MATLAB.

+5. Add the folders to the path by running the command `addpath(genpath(pwd))` in the MATLAB console.

-5. Start ZEAL via *The Apps tab* of the MATLAB Toolstrip, which shows you the apps that you currently have installed.
+6. Start ZEAL via *The Apps tab* of the MATLAB Toolstrip, which shows you the apps that you currently have installed.

 ## Launching the app
 To run your standalone application: